wdbo/webdocbook/README.md

 -   by default, some configurations and templates are embedded with the application in the `src/config/` and `src/templates/` directories ;
+-   if a `user/docbook.config` file is found, it will override default configuration ;
--   any file found in the `user/config/` will be taken primary to the default config and any file found in the `user/templates/` will be taken primary to the default templates.
+-   any file found in the `user/templates/` will be taken primary to the default templates.

 The templates follows a specific rule as the application can use a collection of templates to build different designs for pages.